hhandika/segui/website/docs/installation/install_gui.md

 title: GUI Installation
 ---

 The GUI version, SEGUI, is currently in beta.
 Everyone is welcome to try the application and report bugs.
+If you would like to build the app from the source code, please refer to the [advanced guide](../advance-guides/build-gui) section.

 - [Android](#android)
 - [Apple Devices](#apple-devices)